 There are some places that you go and visit once and that is enough.
 You know you have to visit so you can say you’ve been, but you don’t really have to go back.
 Mill Springs Mill is NOT one of those places.
-Located just 20 minutes from Somerset, Kentucky, this is one of those places that we visited back in March and this weekend we had to visit again!
+Located just 20 minutes from Somerset, Kentucky, this is one of those places that we have visited multiple times and always find something new to explore!
 Have you ever been here?
 If not, I think these pictures will make you plan your next trip!

 This post includes affiliate links.